John Daniels (actor)

-Johnathan Daniels (born 1945), known professionally as John Daniels, is an American former actor, songwriter, producer and club owner.
+Johnathan Daniels (born 1945), known professionally as John Daniels, is an American former actor.
+He is most notable for his role as 'The Baron' in the 1975 film The Candy Tangerine Man.

 Biography

 Born and raised in Gary, Indiana, Daniels attended Butler University.

 Club ownership

 Maverick's Flat used to be an Arthur Murray dancing school.
 It was outfitted with fluffy sofas and glass tile table tops in a late 1960s style.
 In 1966 The Temptations were there for the opening and it is said that their hit "Psychedelic Shack" is about the club.
 Football player and actor Jim Brown helped Daniels both financial backing and promotion.